John Garang: Rumors

 Both the Sudanese government and the head of the SPLA blamed the weather for the accident.
 There are, however, doubts as to whether this was the true cause, especially among the rank and file of the SPLA.
-Yoweri Museveni, the Ugandan President, stated that the possibility of "external factors" having played a role could not be eliminated.
+Yoweri Museveni, the Ugandan President, said of the incident, "Some people say accident, it may be an accident, it may be something else" and said there may have been an "external factor" that caused the crash.

-The SPLM/SPLA Rumbek crisis, which took place in Rumbek from November 29 to December 1, 2004; one month before the signing of the CPA is also believed to have been a factor relevant to John Garang's death.
+The SPLM/SPLA Rumbek crisis, which took place in Rumbek from November 29 to December 1, 2004, one month before the signing of the CPA is also believed to have been a factor relevant to John Garang's death.

 While the Sudanese people followed the Naivasha peace talks closely, with high hopes of freedom and democratic transformation, the Sudan People’s Liberation Movement (SPLM) was rife with rumors and accusations of conspiracy relating to the removal of SPLM deputy Chairman, Salva Kiir Mayardit, and his replacement with the young Nhial Deng Nhial.
 Nhial Deng Nhial was the son of the famous leader of the southern Sudanese, William Deng Nhial, who had been assassinated by the Sudanese army in 1968.
 William Deng Nhial had led the Sudan African National Union (SANU) in exile, but had returned to Sudan to take part in the 1968 elections, shortly before he was killed.
 It has been reported that Salva Kiir disagreed with the amnesty afforded to Riek Machar and Lam Akol after their coup attempt against Garang in 2003; he also disliked Garang's decision to give Machar a leadership position as his deputy.
 It is rumored that in response to these actions by Garang, Kiir threatened to lead an armed revolt against South Sudan's leadership.